SONS DES CELLULES : IMMUNOLOGIE, CANCER, ET SOINS

 PORTRAITS WITH/OUT CANCER

-An original composition created with the voice of a cancer survivor sharing his journey, and focused on bringing dignity to the emotional resonance of his lived experience. [click here for more detailed info.]
+An original composition created with the voice of a cancer survivor sharing his journey, and focused on bringing dignity to the emotional resonance of his lived experience. [click here for more info.]

 SPATIAL TRANSCRIPTOMICS SONIFIED